hehonglu123/Duckiebot_Survey_ROS_RR/DT_ROS_RR_Survey.md

     objref Webcam{int32} Webcams
 end
 ```
-This object WebcamHost is the object that is actually passed in this example.
-It includes a list of webcam names and webcam objects, incase when there're multiple webcams connected.
+This object WebcamHost is the object that is actually passed in this webcam example.
+It includes a list of webcam names and webcam objects, in case when there're multiple webcams connected.

 Now take a look at the actual service script `SimpleWebcamService.py `, at the very start, we import RR library:
 ```